jeromekelleher/sc2ts/README.md

 └── ex1.matches.db
 ```

-Here we've run inference for all dates in January 2020 for which we have data
+Here we've run inference for all dates in January 2020 for which we have data, plus the 1st Feb.
-and Feb 01.
-The results of inference for each day is stored in the
+The results of inference for each day are stored in the
-``example_inference/ex1`` directory as a tskit file representing the ARG
+``example_inference/ex1`` directory as tskit files representing the ARG
 inferred up to that day.
 There is a lot of redundancy in keeping all these
 daily files lying around, but it is useful to be able to go back to the
 state of the ARG at a particular date and they don't take up much space.